 Swing Tool #1: Alignment Rods

 As I had discussed in the fundamentals section, proper alignment is a must for any golfer to swing the club more effectively.
-While there are plenty of products on the market that are designed to help you with alignment, reflector rods at your local hardware store are just as effective, and won’t cost you more than five dollars for two of them, which is how many you’ll need.
+There are plenty of products on the market that are designed to help you with alignment, and the Morodz Alignment Rods are a great example.
+They are offered in a 2 pack, so stock up with a couple because you’ll need them.

 How do you use them?
 Simply, set them up like a train track.

 Not only will this help you get your body parallel to the target, you’ll also be able to check your takeaway path and your divot pattern in comparison to your target line.
 The best golf tool with the most bang for your buck.

 Tempo can be a tough thing to feel with a standard golf club, and this training aid has solved this issue for many golfers.
 Not only does it help develop your tempo, but you’ll also even get a bit of a workout by using it.
 Your swing can become more fluid, and the extra strength development will help you hit the ball longer.
 Even Tour pros find it useful.
 It’s great for warming up and can be swung anywhere you can find space for it.

 Orange Whip Swing Trainer: